The-MAS-Network/TheSolution/README-PART3&4.md

 *(example of non-active [LN Address](https://docs.google.com/document/d/1ZvfVuuY1mpB_ct7O8dDYe_SPzoy2vMWICGuI1TKhl58/edit?usp=sharing))*
 - Implement a feature for users to verify their LN username in the settings (using the Lightning [Forgot Password Flow](https://the-solution-challenge.web.app/forgot-password) for the same process).
 - Accounts of users who haven't verified their Lightning Address within 24 hours will be automatically deleted
-- Unlock the ordinal wallet setting on the home screen upon successful Lightning Address verification, as directed by the provided Figma designs. *(Check below Ordinal Wallet Verification for details of process)*
+- Unlock the Ofrdinal wallet setting on the home screen upon successful Lightning Address verification, as directed by the provided Figma designs. *(Check below Ordinal Wallet Verification for details of process)*
 - Remove Earn Sats icon from the home screen for now as directed by the Figma **(Update)**
 - Update Welcome Screen sign-up buttons

 **Ordinal Wallet Verification:**
 - Implement a feature for users to verify ownership of their Ordinal Wallet on chain using 1 confirmation as directed by the provided Figma designs
 - This verification should be available only after users have verified their Lightning Address as directed in Part 3
-- After verification, users should be able to see the current ordinals under the given wallet address, a refresh button to review the ordinals under the given address again, and a disconnect wallet button
+- After verification, users should be able to see the current Ordinals under the given wallet address, a refresh button to review the Ordinals under the given address again, and a disconnect wallet button

 **Admin Requirements:**